arunkalher/Java/class and objects/readme.md

 ## should be one public class in a .java file

 ## should have a class named same as that of script like demo.java should have public class demo

+### public static void main should be there in class demo
 ```java

 class Calculator{